Mercure.rocksSponsored by Les-Tilleuls.coop

 Using Multiple Nodes

 Both versions work by providing extra transports supporting synchronization of several nodes.
-They support all features of the free Hub.
+They support all features of the community Hub.

-If you don't want to purchase a Cloud or an On Premise version of the Mercure.rocks Hub, you can also create your custom build of Mercure.rocks using a custom transport.
+If you don't want to purchase a Cloud or an Enterprise version of the Mercure.rocks Hub, you can also create your custom build of Mercure.rocks using a custom transport.

 The Cloud version is hosted on our own High Availability infrastructure (built on top of Kubernetes).
 This service is 100% hosted and managed: you have nothing to do!

-The managed version of the Mercure.rocks Hub can be purchased directly online.
+The Cloud version of the Mercure.rocks Hub can be purchased directly online.
 After the purchase, a production-ready Hub is instantly deployed.

-The High Availability On Premise Mercure.rocks Hub is a drop-in replacement for the free Hub which allows to spread the load across as many servers as you want.
-It is designed to run on your own servers and is fault tolerant by default.
+Mercure.rocks Enterprise provides a drop-in replacement for the community Hub, allowing you to spread the load across as many servers as you want.
+It is designed to run on your own servers and is fault-tolerant by default.

-The HA version is shipped with transports having node synchronization capabilities.
+The Enterprise version is shipped with transports having node synchronization capabilities.
 These transports can rely on:

 • Postgres LISTEN/NOTIFY